RichDi/RichDi/README.md

 - 💬 Ask me about Web Dev.
 - 📫 How to reach me: drdr_2@hotmail.com.

+- 👁️‍🗨️ Chaos lies within the eye of the observer

 ## 🛠️ Languages and Tools

 ![Python](https://img.shields.io/badge/-Python-333333?style=flat&logo=python)